Search-Adaptor: Embedding Customization for Information Retrieval: Abstract

 \section{Abstract}

-Text embeddings extracted by pre-trained Large Language Models (LLMs) have significant potential to improve information retrieval and search.
-Beyond the zero-shot setup in which they are being conventionally used, being able to take advantage of the information from the relevant query-corpus paired data has the power to further boost the LLM capabilities.
+Embeddings extracted by pre-trained Large Language Models (LLMs) have significant potential to improve information retrieval and search.
+Beyond the zero-shot setup in which they are being conventionally used, being able to take advantage of the information from the relevant query-corpus paired data can further boost the LLM capabilities.
 In this paper, we propose a novel method, Search-Adaptor, for customizing LLMs for information retrieval in an efficient and robust way.
-Search-Adaptor modifies the original text embedding generated by pre-trained LLMs, and can be integrated with any LLM, including those only available via APIs.
-On multiple real-world English and multilingual retrieval datasets, we show consistent and significant performance benefits for Search-Adaptor -- e.g., more than 5.2\% improvements over the Google Embedding APIs in nDCG@10 averaged over 13 BEIR datasets.
+Search-Adaptor modifies the embeddings generated by pre-trained LLMs, and can be integrated with any LLM, including those only available via prediction APIs.
+On multiple English, multilingual, and multimodal retrieval datasets, we show consistent and significant performance benefits for Search-Adaptor -- e.g., more than 5\% improvements for Google Embedding APIs in nDCG@10 averaged over 14 BEIR datasets.